 Unauthorized disclosure may result in disruption to business operations and loss in value.

-Disclosure requires the signing of NDA and management approval.
+Disclosure requires the signing of an NDA, as well as management approval.

 - Business plans